Institute of Our Lady of Mercy CIO

 To protect the confidentiality of your information and the interests of the Institute of Our Lady of Mercy, may sometimes ask you to verify your identity before proceeding with any request for information.
 If you have authorised a third party to submit a request on your behalf, we will ask them to prove they have your permission to request such information.

-17 Updating my information
+18 Updating your information

 You may choose to correct, update, or delete your personal data by contacting us using any of the methods shown below in the ‘How do I contact you?’ section.